vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 This work addresses four fundamental questions regarding standardization of IP fee calculations.

-The first research question concerns language design: can a domain-specific language provide sufficient expressiveness for complex regulatory fee structures while remaining comprehensible to legal professionals with minimal technical training?
+The first research question concerns language design: can a domain-specific language provide sufficient expressiveness for complex regulatory fee structures while employing syntax designed for readability by domain experts?
 The second addresses formal correctness: what static guarantees can a type system and verification framework provide for multi-currency regulatory calculations?
 The third focuses on verification: how can completeness and monotonicity properties be statically verified to ensure fee definitions behave correctly?
 The fourth explores practical feasibility: can a DSL-based approach achieve acceptable performance for production use?

 This paper presents IPFLang (Intellectual Property Fees Language), a domain-specific language standard for multi-jurisdiction fee calculations, with five principal contributions: